-The Hisense U6G we tested has good gray uniformity, but this varies between units.
+The Hisense U6G has good gray uniformity.
 There's some noticeable dirty screen effect throughout, distracting while watching sports or using it as a PC monitor, but it's not too bothersome.
-Near-dark scenes look a bit better, but there are still some noticeable issues in a dark room.
+Near-dark scenes look a bit better, but there's still some backlight bleed.

-Unfortunately, the image degrades when viewed at an angle, which is expected for a VA-type panel.
+Unfortunately, the image degrades when viewed at an angle, which is normal for a VA panel.
 Moving even slightly off-center causes colors to washout and gamma to shift.
 This means it's not a good choice for a wide seating area.
 If you have a wide seating arrangement, an IPS-type panel like the LG NANO90 2021 is a better choice.

-This TV has decent reflection handling.
+The Hisense U6G Series has decent reflection handling.
 The semi-gloss finish reduces the intensity of direct reflections without causing them to smear across the display.
 Bright, direct reflections can still be distracting, though, so it's not perfect.
 Still, combined with its great peak brightness, you won't have issues using it in most well-lit rooms.

 480p content, like DVDs, is upscaled well, with no noticeable issues.

 Like most TVs on the market, the Hisense U6G uses a BGR (Blue-Green-Red) subpixel layout instead of the traditional Red-Green-Blue layout.
-For video content, this doesn't cause any issues, but if you're planning on using this TV as a PC monitor, it might be an issue for text clarity.
+For video content, this doesn't cause any issues, but if you're planning on using this TV as a PC monitor, it impacts text clarity, and some text will look blurry.
 You can read more about this here.